patiphanz/Node-js/README.md

 ![no_user_found](./doc/user/8no_user_found.png)

-## For account who isn't own article
+## For account who doesn't own article

 ![other_user_edit](./doc/user/other_account/1other_user_edit.png)